Regression Discontinuity Designs Under Interference

 In the case of non-compliance to treatment eligibility/assignment (fuzzy RDD), we have focused on intention-to-treat effects.
 In fuzzy contexts, different spillover effects are possible, including spillovers from treatment assignment to treatment receipt, from treatment receipt to outcomes, and directly from treatment assignment to outcomes.
-For instance, in a conditional cash transfer (CCT) program such as PROGRESA, having eligible peers—regardless of the treatment receipt—may encourage school enrollment through increased awareness among households.
-While ITT effects captures the overall presence of such spillover effects, they cannot disentangle these different channels.
-In standard Fuzzy RDDs, identifying the average effect of treatment receipt for compliers requires additional assumptions \citep{imblem, dong, arai}.
+For instance, in a conditional cash transfer program such as PROGRESA, having eligible peers—regardless of the treatment receipt—may encourage school enrollment through increased awareness among households.
+While ITT effects capture the overall presence of such spillover effects, they cannot disentangle these different channels.
+In standard fuzzy RDDs, identifying the average effect of treatment receipt for compliers requires additional assumptions \citep{imblem}.
 Under interference, non-compliance adds several complexities \citep{imai_noncompliance, ditraglia}.
 In addition, generalizing monotonicity assumptions from univariate to multivariate settings has proven challenging in RDDs \citep{choi}.
 However, our formalization of interference might offer a foundation for exploring these complex scenarios.

 We have shown that the convergence rate of the distance-based estimator deteriorates when the effective treatment boundary has low dimension relative to the multiscore space—as in the case of boundary indirect effects—since the data become sparse in neighborhoods of such boundaries.
 Furthermore, this method relies on a data transformation that might not be optimal because it groups all observations with the same distance from the boundary to the same point in the one-dimensional distance space, potentially increasing bias \citep{optrdd}.
 Existing literature on multiscore RDDs has predominantly concentrated on simpler scenarios featuring bivariate scores and two treatment regions.
-However, interference in large groups or dense networks may lead to high-dimensional and unequally sized boundaries.
+However, interference in large groups or networks may lead to boundaries with high and heterogeneous dimensions.
 Therefore, another direction for future research is developing alternative non-parametric estimation methods to handle this new setting effectively.